Badges (in Badges V2)

 Printing Badges

-You can print an individual badge from a registration record by clicking Print Name Badge on the Attendee Overview page.
+- Print an individual badge from a registration record by clicking Print Name Badge on the Attendee Overview page.

-When a badge is printed, the attendee's Badge Printed status is set to Yes, and the Badge Print Date is recorded.
+When a badge is printed, the attendee's Badge Printed status is set to Yes.
+The attendee's Badge Print Date is recorded.
+The Badge Print Date can be used in a report as a data column.
+The Badge Print Date can be used as an advanced filter.

-Scaling to "fit to size" (or similar) may misalign badges on stationery.
+> Caution: Select 100% fit in your printer settings when printing badges.
+Scaling to “fit to size” (or similar) may misalign badges on stationery.

 Configuring Badge Layouts

-Badge Layouts
+Badge Layout(s)

 Adding a Badge Layout